choi-b/PubHealthData/README.md

-# CDC Public Health Data Challenge
+# Public Health Data Challenge

 This is an analysis motivated by the American Statistical Association (ASA)'s Public Health Data Challenge using a dataset from the CDC.